-Here are 3 important strategies you can use right now to assemble your retirement puzzle.
+Here are three important strategies you can use right now to assemble your retirement puzzle.

 One of the best ways to protect your savings over the long haul is to be well diversified; that is, having the correct mix of stocks and bonds (and other investments, if applicable) that align with your goals, risk tolerance, timeline and income needs.